There’s no ONE right place on the Ladder of Student Involvement, all the time for everyone.

 Validation for Students AND Adults

-The Ladder model can inspire action that validates students and adults by authorizing their involvement throughout the education system in different ways.
+The Ladder is a tool that can inspire action that validates students and adults by authorizing their involvement throughout the education system in different ways.
 When students initiate action and share decisions with adults, partnerships flourish.
 Later in this book there are examples of specific ways that students and adults can work together to realize that vision.

 As I describe earlier, simply calling something meaningful does not make it so.
 Saying that students are complex is an understatement; saying that schools need to be responsive to their complexity seems overly simplistic.
 However, according to the Ladder, many educators may be treating students in disingenuous, non-empowering ways without even knowing it.